 Worker’s Compensation insurance in the state or states where the Work is to be performed (or any associated Materials and Equipment created) or in any other state where the employee performing the Work (or creating, assembling, delivering, or otherwise working on any associated Materials and Equipment) is normally employed.

-Employer’s Liability insurance with a total limit of at least two million dollars ($2,000,000) per accident for bodily injury by accident and two million dollars ($2,000,000) per employee for bodily injury by disease.
+Employer’s Liability insurance with a total limit of at least two million dollars ($2,000,000) per accident for bodily injury by accident and two million dollars ($2,000,000) per employee for bodily injury by disease and two million dollars ($2,000,000) per policy limit for bodily injury by disease.

-Commercial General Liability (“CGL”) insurance with a total limit of at least two million dollars ($2,000,000) per occurrence (occurrence form policy) for bodily injury, property damage and personal injury.
+Commercial General Liability (“CGL”) insurance with a total limit of at least two million dollars ($2,000,000) per occurrence and in the aggregate (occurrence form policy) for bodily injury, property damage and personal injury.
 CGL insurance required by this Agreement shall include, but not be limited to, specific coverage for contractual liability encompassing Section 15 Indemnity of this Agreement; premises/operations liability; and products/completed operations liability.
 In addition, CGL insurance required by this Agreement shall contain no exclusions for explosion, collapse or underground hazards.
 Supplier shall maintain the completed operations liability insurance for at least three (3) years following completion of the Work.

 Automobile Liability insurance covering bodily injury and property damage with a total limit of at least two million dollars ($2,000,000) per accident, which will cover liability arising out of any auto (including owned, hired and non-owned autos).

-If applicable to the Work, Professional Liability / Errors & Omissions (“Professional Liability Insurance”) insurance with a combined single limit of liability of not less than two million dollars ($2,000,000) per claim.
+If applicable to the Work, Professional Liability / Errors & Omissions (“Professional Liability Insurance”) insurance with a limit of liability of not less than two million dollars ($2,000,000) per claim and in the aggregate.

-If Supplier will have access to Confidential Information of Purchaser or Purchaser Affiliates in connection with performance of the Work, Information and Network Security / Cyber Liability (“Cyber Liability”) insurance with a limit of liability of not less than five million dollars ($5,000,000) per claim, covering Supplier, its employees, Subcontractors, agents, and assigns for claims and demands resulting from negligent or wrongful acts of Supplier or Supplier Personnel in the performance of or failure to perform any Work or support for Work, including but not limited to claims, demands, or other payments Purchaser may become legally or contractually obligated to pay for (a) infringement of intellectual property (except patent infringement), (b) failures in electronic and non-electronic security, (c) breach of confidentiality, including but not limited to breach of personal information, or (d) invasion of or breach of privacy.
+If Supplier will have access to Confidential Information of Purchaser or Purchaser Affiliates in connection with performance of the Work, Information and Network Security / Cyber Liability (“Cyber Liability”) insurance with a limit of liability of not less than five million dollars ($5,000,000) per claim and in the aggregate, covering Supplier, its employees, Subcontractors, and assigns for claims and demands resulting from negligent or wrongful acts of Supplier or Supplier Personnel in the performance of or failure to perform any Work or support for Work, including but not limited to claims, demands, or other payments Purchaser may become legally or contractually obligated to pay for (a) infringement of intellectual property (except patent infringement), (b) failures in electronic and non-electronic security, (c) breach of confidentiality, including but not limited to breach of personal information, or (d) invasion of or breach of privacy.
 Supplier shall maintain such Cyber Liability insurance for at least two (2) years following completion of the Work.
 Supplier may satisfy this requirement by including Cyber Liability coverage under its Professional Liability insurance (if applicable) provided such coverage meets the above requirements.

 If applicable to the Work, Pollution Liability insurance with limits not less than five million dollars ($5,000,000) each occurrence and five million dollars ($5,000,000) in annual aggregate, covering sudden/accidental and gradual pollution losses arising from the Work as detailed in subsections (a), (b), and (c) below.